MLAide/docs/docs/tutorial/model-training.md

 run_linear_regression.set_completed_status()
 ```

-Now you should see the run `linear regression` in the [ML Aide Web UI](http://localhost:8880/projects/usa-housing/runs).
+Now you see the run `linear regression` in the [ML Aide Web UI](http://localhost:8880/projects/usa-housing/runs).
 Check the metrics and artifacts of this run.

 ## Lasso Regression

-Until now we created three runs (`data preparation`, `pipeline setup` and `linear regression`).
-All of these
-runs belong to the experiment `linear-regression`.
+Until now, we created three runs (`data preparation`, `pipeline setup`, and `linear regression`).
+All of these runs belong to the experiment `linear-regression`.

-Now we would like to train another model type - a lasso regression model.
-But we want to reuse the results of
-data preparation and the pipeline setup.
-Therefore we open the
-[Experiemnts View](http://localhost:8880/projects/usa-housing/experiments) and create a new experiment.
+Now we train another model type - a lasso regression model.
+But we want to reuse the results of the data preparation and the pipeline setup.
+Therefore we open the [Experiemnts View](http://localhost:8880/projects/usa-housing/experiments) and create a new experiment.
-Click on `Add Experiment` and add a experiment with the name `Lasso Regression`.
+Click on `Add Experiment` and add an experiment with the name `Lasso Regression`.

-Now we can create a new run and set the new experiment that we created.
-Based on the input artifacts ML Aide will
-take care about everything else.
+Now we create a new run and set the new experiment that we created.
+Based on the input artifacts ML Aide takes care of everything else.

 ```python
 dataset_artifact_ref = ArtifactRef(name="USA housing dataset", version=1)